stephwright/studyGroup/CONTRIBUTING.md

 #### What is the Code of Conduct?

 Mozilla Study Groups are for everyone - we abide by a [set of rules](https://www.mozillascience.org/code-of-conduct/) that require everyone be treated with respect.
 Help us make a space where everyone feels welcome, and we'll all have a better time!
-Please report unacceptable behavior to XXXXXXX.

 ### WAYS TO CONTRIBUTE

 To contribute to this repository, you will need to set up a [GitHub](https://github.com/) account, it's free!

+- Work on an issue.
 A good place to start is with beginner issues. (link to issues labeled "beginner")
+- Submit an idea or start a new discussion by creating a new issue.
+See section on [labels](#what-labels-do-i-use) below.
+- Contribute a lesson. (insert link on how to contribute a lesson)

 #### Where do I ask questions?

-If you have a question about Mozilla Study Groups, you can submit an issue (click on 'Issues' in the sidebar on the right) or pose your question in the [Study Group Gitter room](https://gitter.im/mozillascience/studyGroup).
+If you have any questions, feel free to email <insert primary email contact here>.

 #### How do I submit a pull request?

-GitHub has put together useful information on [initating, reviewing, and submitting a pull request](https://help.github.com/articles/using-pull-requests/).
+Pull requests represent changes an author would like to make to a repository such as adding, modifying or delete files.
+They are also used to resolve Issues.
+We have created a step-by-step guide to how to submit pull requests <insert link>
+**Note: Here is an [example from UofTCoders](https://github.com/UofTCoders/studyGroup/wiki/Contributing-a-lesson)

 Please write clear comments for your commits so others can understand the changes you've made.